ericmjl/thesis/thesis.md

 the likelihood over every possible reconstructed ancestral sequence has to be computed as well.

 Thus, in practice, trees are iteratively built using a greedy algorithm.
 For brevity, I do not detail the methods here, but they can be found in Feltenstein (2004) [@Feltenstein:2004ws].
-This section merely provides an outline of the necessary concepts for Bayesian phylogenetic inference.

 ### Bayesian Phylogenetic Inference

 Bayesian phylogenetic reconstruction methods extend likelihood tree reconstruction methods by allowing us to infer a probability distribution over the tree topology and coalescent times, given the data.
 When paired with phylogeographic inference [@Lemey:2010eu], where geography is modelled as another character state in addition to nucleotide sequence, it is possible to trace reconstruct and trace the movement of viruses.
 As is the case with Bayesian inference in general, the exponential increase in computational power along with advances in tree-space MCMC have been greatly enabling.
-Bayesian inference has been used successfully to infer the time of emergence of outbreak viruses such as the Ebola virus [@Gire:2014fk; @Park:2015cw] and movement swine influenza viruses [@Nelson:2015dy].
+Bayesian phylogenetic inference has been used successfully to infer the time of emergence of outbreak viruses such as the Ebola virus [@Gire:2014fk; @Park:2015cw] and movement swine influenza viruses [@Nelson:2015dy].

 ## Interpreting Trees